-&lt;sup>46 Alternative 3 in the ACEP was found to have an all-weather average delay of 4.0 minutes per operation at the 2023 demand level.
-The ACEP 2023 demand level corresponded to a higher level of operations than the EA 2028 or 2033 demand levels, indicating that delays would be lower than 4.0 minutes per operation if Alternative 4 was evaluated with the EA demand levels.
+45 Alternative 3 in the ACEP was found to have an all-weather average delay of 4.0 minutes per operation at the 2023 demand level.
+The ACEP 2023 demand level corresponded to a higher level of operations than the 2028 or 2033 demand levels evaluated in this EA process, indicating that delays would be lower than 4.0 minutes per operation if Alternative 4 was evaluated with demand levels in this EA process.